harwcam/Assignments/01-HTML-Git-CSS/01-Activities/01-HTML/README.md

 # 🏗️ Create a Webpage Using HTML

-Work with a partner to implement the following user story:
+Work with a partner to implement the following user story: Hello World

 * As a student, I want to create a biography page that includes an image, a paragraph about me, and my contact information.